slepc4py.SLEPc.EPS#

 Parameters:

-trueres (bool) – Whether compute the true residual or not.
+trueres (bool) – Whether the solver computes true residuals or not.

 Return type: